 Date of report Spril 26, 1915.

-Name of child Colorin Miller Age 19 Grade Pil

-Home post office Marlington Oklahoma cof D. School

-Tribe Priami Degree of Indian blood one half

-How many acres of land do you own forty acres Location near miams Ofela
+Name of child Colorin Willer Age 19 Grade Pil Home post office Darlington Oklahoma cof D. School Tribe Priami Degree of Indian blood one half How many acres of land do you own forty acres Location near miami Ofela

-What is the annual income from your land .
-I do not know

-Do you have any other income

-Is your father living

-Father's name Stephfasher James Fing

-Home post office Miami Okla, R. F. Ll.
-41
+What is the annual income from your land I do not know Do you have any other income.
+No. How much.
+No. Is your father living ho Father's name Stephfather James Ting Home post office Miami Okla, R. F. Ll.
+41 Tribe Ottava Degree of Indian blood 4 Indian .
+Is he a citizen.
+How much land does he own & O acres, Allotment No D do no know What is its estimated value along the wind know, What is the annual income from his land.
+So do not know, Does he have any other income If so, how much Does your father pay taxes on land or personal property.
+Is your mother living Mother's name Domma Dagenette King Home post office Darlington Okla, col 2.
+School.
+Mother's name.
+Bonna Dagenette King Home post office.
+Darlington Okla, cof 2.
+School.
 Tribe.
-Ottava Degree of Indian blood.
-4 Indian .

-Is he a citizen yes,

-How much land does he own & acres, Allotment No D do not know

-What is its estimated value of ole not know,

-What is the annual income from his land.
-I do not know,

-Does he have any other income

-If so, how much

-Does your father pay taxes on land or personal property.

-Is your mother living.

-Mother's name Bonno Dagenette King Home post office Darlington Okla, cof 2.
-School.
-Tribe Degree of Indian blood & Indian

-Home post office Darlington Okla, cof 2.
-School,

-Tribe Degree of Indian blood / Indian

-Is she a citizen

-How much land does your mother own Allotment No Name
+Poerice.
+Degree of Indian blood. /4 Indian Is she a citizen How much land does your mother own.
+Allotment No. Name

-What is its astimated value of the hard the hard

-What is the annual income from her land & do not know
+What is the annual income from her land 2 do not know

 Does she have any other income.
+220.

 If so, how much

-Does your mother pay taxes on her land or on personal property.
-You land.
+Does your mother pay taxes on her land or on personal property You land.

-With whom do you make your home with my furents,
+With whom do you make your home with my parents,

-How many rooms in the house Six rooms house.
+How many rooms in the house Six room house.

 How many live in the house Series

 How far is your home from the nearest public school

 Why do you not attend that school parents no longer on farm,

 but are employed in the service at Darlington

-How many teachers employed there a donox know,
+How many teachers employed there so donox know.

-How many grades maintained eight.
+How many grades maintained eight,

 How many months of school each year

-Did you ever attend a public school yes.
+Did you ever attend a public school yes,

 If so, how long one year.
-Where Rocky Ford Bole
+Where Booky Ford Bolo

-How many brothers of school age have you The
+How many brothers of school age have you

-How many sisters of school age have you Thwo
+How many sisters of school age have you This

-Are they in school.
+Are they in school

 Where Donlington Oklahoma.

 Remarks and recommendations of superintendent with reference to eligibility and need of Federal aid: